maple-labs/maple-docs/technical-resources/sdk/usage-guide.md

 ## Overview

 The Maple SDK simplifies interaction with Maple Protocol smart contracts on Ethereum.
-It supports Mainnet, Base, and Sepolia networks, with production and development environments.This guide provides both conceptual understanding and practical examples, including a full integration with a React application.
+It supports Mainnet, Base, and Sepolia networks, with production and development environments.
+This guide provides both conceptual understanding and practical examples, including a full integration with a React application.

 There are three networks: